-Dogs can cough and have dry heaves for several reasons.
-It probably is not a cold.
+If your furry four-legged friend is coughing a lot in the morning, it may be a symptom of illness.
+Dogs can cough and have dry heaves for several reasons that aren't necessarily a cold.
 The cough may be more pronounced at certain times of the day or night or certain conditions may aggravate your fur buddy.
-It is important to take note of any other symptoms your dog has and take him to your veterinarian for a checkup and diagnosis.
+While there are home remedies for a dog's cough, it is very important to take note of any other symptoms your dog has and take him to your veterinarian for a checkup and diagnosis first.

-Kennel cough also is called Bordetella.
-It infects dogs when they inhale bacteria or virus particles in their respiratory tract.
+Kennel cough also is called Bordetella and it infects dogs when they inhale bacteria or virus particles in their respiratory tract.
 The bacteria Bordetella bronchiseptica is the culprit causing kennel cough.
 It produces a dry cough without any mucous and usually goes away on its own.
 Veterinary diagnosis is necessary to determine if your pet's hacking is kennel cough or something else.

-A dog with a dry cough, a fever of 103 to 105 degrees and yellow, thick discharge from his nose and eyes may be showing signs of distemper.
+Symptoms of distempter include dry cough, a fever of 103 to 105 degrees and yellow, thick discharge from his nose and eyes.
 Your dog can acquire this airborne illness from giving infected dog kisses, or by being in close proximity with a doggy friend.
 Puppy shots include a distemper vaccine to prevent this disease.
 Your dog should receive a yearly booster shot with his annual checkup from your veterinarian.
 However, all pet owners do not vaccinate their dogs as they should, so distemper can be a reason for an unproductive dry cough and dry heaving.

 Your veterinarian will make a diagnosis as to the cause of your pet's coughing.
-It usually includes a chest X-ray and washing the trachea with saline solution to acquire cells to examine for a determination and course of treatment to be prescribed.
+Vets should examine your dog to determine the cause of illness.
+This process usually includes a chest X-ray and washing the trachea with saline solution to acquire cells to examine for a determination and course of treatment to be prescribed.
 This doesn't hurt your dog in any manner.